 TIPS FOR A SEARCH ENGINE FRIENDLY WEBSITE

 Search engine optimisation is the number one thing you can do to drive organic traffic to your website.
 Users from organic traffic are searching for you and are highly likely to be in the position to purchase your products or services.
-This translates into higher conversion rates (conversion rates from organic traffic are on an average about 8 to 9 times higher than from the paid traffic!).
-But to get in front of this highly converting audience, you need to be on the first page of Google.
+These visits translate into higher conversion rates (conversion rates from organic traffic are on an average about 8 to 9 times higher than from paid traffic!).
+But to get in front of this audience of high convertors, you need to be on the first page of Google.

 1. WHAT YOU DON’T SEE BUT GOOGLE DOES: THE IMPORTANCE OF META TITLES, META DESCRIPTIONS, IMAGE TITLES & ALT TEXT